 My Mischievous Twitter Feed

-- @Slim_Shady2o3 @seanhannity me three about 1 hour ago from Twitter for iPhone in reply to Slim_Shady2o3 ReplyRetweetFavorite
+- @gettimothy lol, both sound horrendous about 12 hours ago from Twitter for iPhone in reply to gettimothy ReplyRetweetFavorite

 - Criticism may not be agreeable, but it is necessary.
 It fulfils the same function as pain in the human body.
 It calls attention to an unhealthy state of things. -Winston Churchill